Becky Belcore, Co-Director, firstname.lastname@example.org

 Sookyung Oh, D.C.
 Area Director, email@example.com

 Sookyung returns to NAKASEC as D.C.
 Area Director to lead organizing and campaign work in Virginia.
 Previously she coordinated NAKASEC’s national immigrant rights campaigns.
 Most recently she served at the American Federation of State, County, and Municipal Employees (AFSCME) as a Public Policy Analyst and the Commonwealth Institute for Fiscal Analysis in Richmond, VA as a State Policy Fellow.
 She started working in Korean and Asian American communities at the Jaisohn Center and Asian Americans United in Philadelphia.
-Currently, she is on the board of the ACLU-DC and the Virginia Civic Engagement Table (VCET), and the Virginia Coalition for Immigrant Rights (VACIR).
+Currently, she is on the board of the ACLU-DC, the Virginia Civic Engagement Table (VCET), and the Virginia Coalition for Immigrant Rights (VACIR).
 She holds a B.A. in Political Science from the University of Pennsylvania and a Master of Public Administration from Syracuse University.
 She is a 2nd generation Korean American who enjoys comic books and the D.C. blues scene.

 Having recently graduated from Roanoke College with a B.A. in International Relations and a minor in American Politics, Sumi joins the NAKASEC team to help actively lead Asian-American communities as the Virginia Community Organizer.
 She previously interned as a Community Outreach Associate for Delegate Sam Rasoul (VA-11) where she realized her passion for grassroots organizing.
 Identifying as Korean American, Sumi is excited to work with youth and local residents who support NAKASEC’s vision.
 On her free time, she loves to venture out and find nice cafes to read and relax.
 She enjoys cooking and will always be up to date on the most popular Korean dramas!